jraysajulga/cravatool/README.md

-# CRAVATPro Score and Annotate
+# CRAVAT-P Score and Annotate